Peter-Two-Point-O/POUTINE/README.md

 ## Upcoming Major Code Changes
-- Incorporate vcf format (this will be another input option in addition to the current multi-fasta + plink map option)
+- Potentially incorporate vcf format (this will be another input option in addition to the current multi-fasta + plink map option that corresponds to the physical positions of the variants in the fasta file).
+We could use feedback from folks on what your bacterial genomics workflow looks like so we can better accomodate users.